 It’s all well-and-good to use STRYD to moderate or cap your uphill efforts.
 The flip-side is that you have to then run faster when the downhills come.
 A recent firmware update (May 2017, version 1.1.2) included some of STRYD’s latest work into braking impact on downhill segments.

 Put another way: it’s now more accurate for the downhill bits.
 A few of us had suspected as much, but it’s good to see the product continually refining its model.

-I particularly remember a club-HM where I got some very strange looks as I apparently slowed down lots according to fellow runners while they surged forwards.
+I particularly remember a club-HM where I got some very strange looks as I apparently slowed down lots, according to fellow runners, while they surged forwards up the hill.
 Then the strange looks returned as I went at a rather break-neck speed on the downhill bits.
 I actually did beat all the people in that group on the day FWIW.
 The downhill speeds I hit DID seem too fast at the time but it seemed to work in that experiment with a sample size of 1 (me!).

 I think, but don’t know, that downhill speeds required to hit the target pace level will now NOT be as high as they were previously with the introduction of firmware v1.1.2